Mahmoud-Sharabati/STM32F407VG_PCA21125_SPI_RTC/README.md

 4. Generate the code and open the project in your preferred development environment.
 5. Build and upload the code to your device.

-__OR: you can use this example by modifying the SPI Handler and Chip-Select pin as your connection as follow.
+**OR**: you can use this example by modifying the SPI Handler and Chip-Select pin as your connection as follow.

 ## Usage